 Email size affects deliverability

 The purpose of sending an email campaign is to reach an audience with a very specific message.
 The intention of email marketing is to reach a broad audience composed of potential or current customers; whether that is to inform, promote or solicit sales.
 As the person sending the message, you may have designed a very fancy creative, selected all the best words and have the most compelling call-to-action.
-However, if your email size is greater than 100k, all those efforts may simply go to waste.
+However, if your email size is greater than 100k, all those efforts may go to waste.

 The longer the loading time, the more likely the email will be deleted.
 Given that users are bombarded with emails daily, the likelihood of them hanging around waiting for your email to load is highly unlikely.
 This gets even more improbable if a user is viewing their email on a mobile device, using their cellphone data.
 This last scenario may end up in your email being deleted due to the following factors: